paritytech/substrate-website-banner/README.md

 `git submodule add https://github.com/paritytech/substrate-website-banner.git plugins/gatsby-plugin-substrate-banners`

-2. Add `gatsby-plugin-substrate-banners": "./plugins/gatsby-plugin-substrate-banners` as a dependency in your `package.json`
+2. Add `"gatsby-plugin-substrate-banners": "./plugins/gatsby-plugin-substrate-banners"` as a dependency in your `package.json`

 3. Add the plugin in your `gatsby.config.js`